-Jesse Panuccio is the Principal Deputy Associate Attorney General of the United States, overseeing the following Department of Justice components: Antitrust Division, Civil Division, Civil Rights Division, Environment and Natural Resources Division, Tax Division, Executive Office for U.S. Trustees, Office of Justice Programs, Community Oriented Policing Services (COPS), Office on Violence Against Women, Community Relations Service, Office of Information Policy, Foreign Claims Settlement Commission, and the Service members and Veterans Initiative.
-Mr. Panuccio also serves as the Department’s Regulatory Reform Officer and chairs the Regulatory Reform Task Force.
+Claire McCusker Murray serves as Principal Deputy Associate Attorney General, overseeing the following Department of Justice components: Antitrust Division, Civil Division, Civil Rights Division, Environment and Natural Resources Division, Tax Division, Executive Office for U.S. Trustees, Office of Justice Programs, Community Oriented Policing Services (COPS), Office on Violence Against Women, Community Relations Service, Office on Information Policy, Foreign Claims Settlement Commission, and the Service Members and Veterans Initiative.

 Ms. Murray joined the Department of Justice as a Counselor to Attorney General William P. Barr.
 Before coming to the Department, she served as Special Assistant to the President and Associate Counsel to the President of the United States.
 In that role, she advised the President regarding civil litigation, regulatory actions, and judicial nominations.

 Before joining the Administration, Ms. Murray was a litigation and appellate partner with the international law firm of Kirkland & Ellis LLP, where her practice focused on complex commercial litigation, constitutional litigation, and internal investigations.
 Earlier in her career, she was an Honors Program trial attorney in the Criminal Division’s Appellate Section.